 Common cat parasites, if left untreated, can do tremendous damage to your cat's health.
 They not only sap your cat of energy, they can be down right dangerous.

-Cat hook worm (hookworm) is another intestinal parasite that cats and their owners may have to deal with at some point.
-Some hook worms are species specific, and some cross the species boundary.
+Cat hookworm is another intestinal parasite that cats and their owners may have to deal with at some point.
+Some hookworms are species specific, and some cross the species boundary.

 Ear Mites in Cats - A Common, But Treatable, Condition